Friday, 21 March 2025

 On Thursday we decided to have a day to ourselves and caught the bus to Bridgnorth.
 We had a potter around the town and lunch at The Atrium, before catching the bus to return to site.

-We had planned on returning home on Friday, but Steve's mother had an appointment at Cannock to register his father's death and his brother wouldn't go with her as he was too busy.
+We had planned on returning home on Friday, but Steve's mother had an appointment at Cannock to register his father's death.
 We booked another night on site, although we had to move from our lovely quiet pitch at the back of the site to one nearer to the road, but at least they had another pitch for us.
 We left Martha at Steve's mother's home and Steve drove her car to Cannock.
 After registering the death we went for a quick lunch at The Hollybush Garden Centre before driving back home to complete some more paperwork and then back to the site.
 We were both exhausted and as it was already getting dark on our return we had showers and an early night.

 Pitch 17 Stanmore Hall